 - Script output from Nmap, the open-source scanner that is one of the components of our own scanning framework.

-Additionally, we monitor signals across the internet, using a network of sensors that spans three continents.
-We operate one of the world’s largest networks of sinkholes and honeypots to capture malware signals and further enrich our data set by leveraging commercial and open-source intelligence sources.
+Additionally, we monitor signals across the internet using a network of sensors spanning three continents.
+We operate one of the world’s largest networks of sinkholes and honeypots to capture malware signals and further enrich our dataset by leveraging commercial and open-source intelligence.

 We supplement our data collection with external feeds from public and commercial data sources.
 These additional data-gathering methods help produce issue types related to leaked data.